New York, NY

 — Daniel Rauchwerger

-‘Our notion was to reinvent the idea of a drawing room,’ says Dvir, which they did by bringing in tra-ditional elements but within a contemporary language, such as the fireplace with a marble surround.
+‘Our notion was to reinvent the idea of a drawing room,’ says Noam, which they did by bringing in tra-ditional elements but within a contemporary language, such as the fireplace with a marble surround.
 ‘There’s an arched library, for instance, but the details are completely contemporary,’ he adds.
 Global events played a key role in their thinking.
 As they arrived the pandemic was spreading across the world and lockdowns were put in place.
-‘We didn’t know if we would ever go back to the office or how soon that would be,’ says Rauchwerger.
+‘We didn’t know if we would ever go back to the office or how soon that would be,’ says Daniel.
 ‘What we loved about this space was that we could create a few different corners.
 So, we could be in the same room but doing separate things and not always on top of each other.’

 Quite deliberately there isn’t a single tone or style to their furniture choices.
 But USM plays a key role in the interior.
 The couple originally encountered the brand in Israel and have specified it for a number of projects, most notably in the interiors of Axpo Holding’s New York headquarters.
 ‘It goes so well with our design aesthetic, which is fresh and very contemporary, as well as colorful and playful.
-It’s a match,’ says Dvir.
+It’s a match,’ says Noam.

 ‘It goes so well with our design aesthetic, which is fresh and very contemporary, as well as colorful and playful.
 It’s a match’